 The Construction Fairness Alliance claims “construction companies must complete safety training through Three Rivers Manufacturers’ Association (TRMA) in order to work at many of the petrochemical refineries and chemical facilities in the Three Rivers area (Joliet).”

-1. “Many” is not all, in fact its a conveniently ambiguous measure.
+1. “Many” is not all, in fact it’s a conveniently ambiguous measure.
 We are asking for a bill to remove ambiguity.
 Why not require ALL contractors and subcontractors be required to have approved advanced safety training?
 After all, in a high-hazard facility even one small mistake can have life ending results.

 2. If TRMA trains “many” construction companies to work in “the Three Rivers area (Joliet)”, what about all the other workers in Joliet and the rest of the state?
 SB1407 is about safety for ALL of Illinois, not just Joliet.